 researcher and freelance curator

 […] Combining différent artistic techniques in her work – pencil, felt pen, watercolour or Indian ink – Aline Forçain gives us a very personal vision of what surrounds her.
-"I work with what I call graphic diaries that gather elements from logbooks, artist’s books and journals.
-These diaries show a subjective representation of private life inside the public sphere and evolve around line, colour and writing to be part of daily reality" […] Her work is graphic, poetic, sometimes dark, often melancholic and it conveys a discourse around "our role and our condition with nature that has become far away". […]
+"I work with what I call graphic diaries that gather elements from logbooks, artist’s books and journals." […] Her work is graphic, poetic, sometimes dark, often melancholic and it conveys a discourse around "our role and our condition with nature that has become far away". […]

 Femme Magazine (LU)